ppalma00/Teleo-Reactive-Java-v1/README.md

 // It is possible to declare facts with parameters.
 // The ending of a Timer(secs) activates the ".end" fact in the BeliefStore
 // Actions are optional.
 There can be many actions in a rule.
 // Operations are indicated after the symbol '++' and are also optional.
 Remember and forget are operations on the list of actived facts of the BeliefStore.
+The fact 't1_end' is added when the timer expires.
+User must remove it from the BeliefStore manually.
+It is a warning to stop, continue or pause a timer not started.

 FACTS: uno(INT), dos
 VARSINT: x, y